USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

   DirectCostInputs_byRegClass_byFuelType file
 - *optionID* = the option considered (i.e, baseline or one of the action alternatives)
 - *MY* = the model year being considered
-- *vehicle* = a unique regclass-fueltype vehicle within MOVES
+- *engine* = a unique regclass-fueltype engine within MOVES
 - *CumulativeSales* = cumulative sales of MY2027 and later vehicles in model year, MY, of implementation
 - *SeedVolumeFactor* = 0 or greater to represent the number of years of learning already having occurred on a technology